-Road - A public right-of-way which affords the primary means of access by pedestrians and vehicles to abutting properties, whether designated as a street, avenue, highway, road, boulevard, land, or however otherwise named or designated.
+Road - A right-of-way which affords the primary means of access by pedestrians and vehicles to abutting parcels.

 Road, public - A road open to public travel that is under the jurisdiction of and/or maintained by a state, county or township authority, as defined or described in Minnesota Statutes, section 160.02.